httpie/cli/README.rst

 Terminal Output
 =================

-HTTPie does several things by default to make its terminal output easy to read.
+HTTPie does several things by default in order to make its terminal output easy to read.

 ---------------------